 I recently had some dental work done that ended up becoming quite complicated and in the end, requiring several more appointments than I had anticipated.
-And on the evening after my final appointment I felt that dreaded cheek swelling and throbbing pain that we all fear is indicative of an infection.
-I treated it naturally for a few days with some heavy duty (and disgusting, mind you!) herbs and homeopathy but I hit my limit when I was waking up at night in pain and unable to go back to sleep.
-I decided to do a 7-day round of antibiotics as per the recommendation of the endodontist…good ol’ amoxycillin.
+And on the evening after my final appointment, I felt that dreaded cheek swelling and throbbing pain that we all fear is indicative of an infection.
+I treated it naturally for a few days with some heavy-duty (and disgusting, mind you!) herbs and homeopathy but I hit my limit when I was waking up at night in pain and unable to go back to sleep.
+I decided to do a 7-day round of antibiotics as per the recommendation of the endodontist…good ol’ amoxicillin.
 We have all taken it, right?

 Upon finishing the 7 days, I couldn’t have been happier in my spirits- now it was time to begin the repair!
 I was pulling everything out of my toolbox to help clear these drugs from my system.
 But slowly I began to feel strange sensations in my chest, much like heart palpitations.
 And after a day or two went by, these heart palpitations were so disruptive that they would make me stop dead in my tracks until they neutralized.
 Then by the 3rd day of heart palpitations, my heart felt like it was hitting my chest so hard sometimes it would actually take my breath away and make me have a coughing fit.
 On day 4 I was officially worried I was going to pass out from them because they had become relentless and were giving me dizzy spells.
 At that point, it was off to the ER to see what the heck was going on.

-“No, wait one second please.
-Do you think this could be a reaction to the amoxycillin?”
+“No, wait one second, please.
+Do you think this could be a reaction to the amoxicillin?”
 I ask.

 “No. These things just happen.
 It’s a normal part of life for some people,” he replies.

 “Really?
-Because it didn’t start until I was taking amoxycillin last week.”
+Because it didn’t start until I was taking amoxicillin last week.”
 I commented.

 “Mindi, even I get these kinds of heart palpitations all the time.
 They come and they go.
 There is no cure for them.
 There never will be.
 They just happen.
 Learn to live with it.
 And if it gets too bad ask your doctor for a beta blocker,” he finishes and begins to walk away.